 a means the mass of the vehicle, with its fuel tank(s) filled to at least 90 per cent of its or their capacity/capacities, including the mass of the driver (if applicable), fuel and liquids, fitted with the standard equipment in accordance with the manufacturer’s specifications and, when they are fitted, the mass of the bodywork, the cabin, the coupling and the spare wheel(s) as well as the tools.
 For vehicles of categories X and Y the driver’s mass shall not be included.

-Paragraph 6.1.(last section), amend to read:

-6.1 The RDE performance shall be demonstrated by performing the necessary tests in the PEMS test family on the road operated over their normal driving operation patterns, conditions and payloads.
-The necessary tests shall be representative for vehicles operated on their real driving operation routes, with their normal load.

 Paragraph 6.4.1.3., amend to read:

 6.4.1.3.
-With agreement of the authority, a PEMS test can also be driven conducted by a different operator witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2.
+With agreement of the authority, a PEMS test can also be driven conducted by a different vehicle user witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2.
 6.4.3.2.and 6.4.2.6.
 6.4.3.6. and in total at least 50 per cent of the PEMS tests required by paragraph 6.4.3.7. for validating the PEMS test family are driven conducted by a Technical Service.
 In such case the Technical Service remains responsible for the proper execution of all PEMS tests pursuant to the requirements of this Regulation.

 6.4.1.3.
-With the agreement of the authority, a the on-road PEMS test can also be driven carried out by a different vehicle operator while witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2.
+With the agreement of the authority, a the on-road PEMS test can also be driven carried out by a different vehicle user while witnessed by a Technical Service, provided that at least the tests of the vehicles required by paragraphs 6.4.2.2.
 6.4.3.2.and 6.4.2.6.
-6.4.3.6. and in total at least 50 per cent of the PEMS tests required by paragraph 6.4.3.7. for validating the PEMS test family are driven carried out by a Technical Service operating the vehicle.
+6.4.3.6. and in total at least 50 per cent of the PEMS tests required by paragraph 6.4.3.7. for validating the PEMS test family are driven carried out by a Technical Service using the vehicle.
 In such case the Technical Service remains responsible for the proper execution of all PEMS tests pursuant to the requirements of this Regulation.

 Paragraph 8.3.1., amend to read: